katsuhisamaruyama/jxplatform2/README.md

 * `org.eclipse.ui`
 * `org.eclipse.ui.console`
 * `org.eclipse.text`

-Also, the following jar files are added in the class path and build path.

 * `jxplatform-1.0.jar`

+Also, the following jar files are added in the build path and the runtime classpath.

 * `javassist.jar`

+For further information, see [Sample](https://github.com/katsuhisamaruyama/jxplatform2/tree/master/org.jtool.eclipse.plugin.sample).

-## Writing code
+## Usage

 ### Building a Java model of source code outside an Eclipse project